tundish/blathnaid/blathnaid/book/chapters.rst

 Reporting for Duty
 ------------------

-In the morning Jack rose early and bade goodbye to his parents.
+In the morning, Jack rose early and bade goodbye to his parents.
 He went outside to unhitch Morten and strap on his gear.
 On the way to the Forge they stopped by a little stream to fill up the bottle.

 Lightly equipped